Updated July 9, 2021

 Sales & Meetings

-Foxfield Preserve staff continue to conduct sales and answer questions via phone, email and video conference.
-We are now also available by appointment to meet in the open air of the Preserve to assist families in choosing plots.
-We will resume staff-led public tours in the fall of 2021.
+Foxfield Preserve staff are available to conduct sales and answer questions via phone, email and video conference.
+We are also available by appointment to meet in the Preserve to assist families in choosing plots, and have scheduled several upcoming Public Guided Tours.
 In the meantime, due to demand, we regret that we are unable to provide informational tours on an individual basis at this time.

 Should you wish to come for a self-led tour, we invite you to come any day from dawn to dusk and enjoy the peace and beauty of the Preserve.
 You can find a trail map here and an aerial satellite image here.
 If you want to move forward with the purchase of a plot, you can begin that process by completing and returning one of our purchase forms.